• Skip to primary navigation

 Perhaps, I'm not following my own advice to go out of your way to source "sushi-grade" fish but this has worked for us for years without any ill effects so I trust this method.

 Please do what you feel is safe for your family and what you are most comfortable with.
 Our kids don't usually eat sashimi or poke so it's mostly my husband and myself.
-I would most certainly take extra precaution if the kids partake in raw fish though.
+If you're still hesitant about eating raw fish, perhaps you'd consider smoked salmon poke bowl or my salmon sushi bake recipe (both of which do not use raw fish).

 Creamy Poke Sauce Recipe